sarvodaya-network/sarvodaya.eu/library/flosha/lokniti.md

 ### Councils and Advisors

-* Every core family forms a council selecting one servant, one "minister" in the best sense of the term, an advisor, from their family by consent. <!-- in order to serve their interests and to express their concerns and ideas. -->
+* Every core family forms a council selecting one servant, one "minister" in the best sense of the term, an advisor, from their family by consent.
 * These family representives and individuals meet with others from a specific neighbourhood, forming a neighbourhood council.
 That may be a street, it may be a couple of streets, a small settlement or an entire village council.
 They also select one minister from among themselves by consent.
 * The ministers of the neighbourhood or village council meet with other ministers of their region or dorfverband or city and select one minister of their region or dorfverband or city from among themselves by consent.
 * The ministers of the villages, the cities or the regions meet with others in a land council and select one minister from among themselves of their land by consent.
 * Those ministers of the lands select one minister of the country by consent in the country council.
 * Those ministers of the countries select one minister of the continent by consent, the continental council.
-* Those ministers of the continents select one minister of the world by consent, in the world council.
+* Those ministers of the continents select may or may not select one minister of the world by consent, in the world council.
-* This last minister selected by consent in the world council, by the very definition, is the *last* and lowest of them all, because he serves all.
+* This last minister selected by consent in the world council, by the very definition, is the *last* and lowest of them all, because he serves all and has of all the least authority.
+He only has moral authority.

 ### Decision-Making

-The process goes as follows:
+The process goes as follows.
+It is a constant cycle from the top (individual level) to the bottom (world council) and from the bottom back to the top (individual level).

+* Individuals, the locals, hold a council within their families, within their friend circles, their households or within their house in order to formulate their interests and find a common resolution agreed on by every householder.
+In their resolution they express their thoughts and ideas, their opinion, problems, wishes and concerns in regard to their neighbourhood and what they would wish it to be.
+If there are topics upon which no consent can be achieved, that is noted down as well and left undecided for the moment being.
+Focus is laid on what *can* be agreed on by consent.
+What cannot yet be agreed on requires further common thought and effort.

+* This family or individual resolution by every household is brought into the neighbourhood or village council.
+Here decisions are made by consent in regard to the neighbourhood/village on the basis of the household resolutions; this way all decisions concerning the neighbourhood/village and all interests of the families in regard to it are made most effectively and on the spot; that means all *internal affairs* are autonomously dealt with internally.
+But there will be many areas that are not concerning the neighbourhood or village alone, external topics that concern the wider city that the neighbourbood is a part of or the village federation that the village is a part of.
+Thus a resolution is made regarding all external concerns.

+* This same process is then applied in the city or village-federation councils internally, and externally towards the regional councils.
+It is applied by the regional councils internally, and externally towards the land councils.
+It is applied by the land councils internally, and externally towards the country councils.
+It is applied by the country councils internally, and externally applied towards the continental councils.
+It is applied by the continental councils internally, and externaly towards the world council.
+It is applied by the world council internally and then the process is reversed.

-* The lowest minister, which is the one of the world, raises questions to be answered by the world council formed by the continental ministers.
-* The continental ministers discuss these questions among themselves and have to find a common position or common questions that they agree on by consent; it can as well be a diverse position in form of a small paper that shows their approaches, suggestions, possibilities and uncertainties and raises questions to the countries.
+The lowest minister, which is the one of the world, raises questions to be answered by the world council formed by the continental ministers.
+The continental ministers discuss these questions among themselves in the world council and have to find a common position or common questions that they agree on by consent; it can as well be a diverse position in form of a small paper that shows their approaches, suggestions, possibilities and uncertainties and raises questions to the countries.
-* This continental paper of consent is send to the continental council of the ministers of the countries.
+The continental paper of consent is send to the continental council of the ministers of the countries.
 The country ministers discuss the questions, possibilities, suggestions, uncertainties provided by the world council in their respective continental councils.
 The results are send back to the world council by which e.g. agreements by consent can be found between two or more continents to find a common solution.
-* The questions, suggestions, uncertainties, possibilities etc. summarised by the continental council are then send to the country councils of that continent, consisting of the land ministers.
-* What they come up with again by consent is send to the land councils consisting of the region ministers.
+The questions, suggestions, uncertainties, possibilities etc. summarised by the continental council are then send to the country councils of that continent, consisting of the land ministers.What they come up with again by consent is send to the land councils consisting of the region ministers.
-* What they come up with again by consent is send to the region councils consisting of the village/city ministers.
+What they come up with again by consent is send to the region councils consisting of the village/city ministers.

-* From the bottom (which is the world level) it goes back to the top where the decisions are finally decided at the individual level of highest authority within families and from the families it goes back at the bottom to the world council level with the least authority and so forth.
+From the bottom (which is the world level) it goes back to the top where the decisions are finally decided at the individual level of highest authority within families.
+From the families it goes back at the bottom to the world council level with the least authority and so forth.

 That means solutions are found in a constant exchange from the lowest to the highest level and vice versa, where the highest level is the individual; in total opposition to the coercive and violent system we are now living in.